jbengtsson/tracy-3.5/README.rst

 * Python https://www.python.org/ for the python interface

-The library uses the range checking inmplementation of e.g. `std::vector` as provided by GNU C++; thus its dependency on the GUN compiler collections
+The library uses the range checking inmplementation of e.g. `std::vector` as provided by GNU C++; thus its dependency on the GNU compiler collections.

 To install
 ----------